aneesq635/FlowticaAI/README.md

 ---

-## 🌟 About The Project
+## About The Project

-**Flowtica** is an agentic AI system built for the informal service economy — connecting users with local plumbers, electricians, tutors, beauticians, and other home service providers.
+**Flowtica** is an agentic AI system built for the informal service economy connecting users with local plumbers, electricians, tutors, beauticians, and other home service providers.
 Unlike traditional booking apps, Flowtica does not just list services; it *reasons*, *negotiates*, and *acts* autonomously.

-A user can simply type (or speak):
+A user can simply type:

 > *"Mujhe kal subah G-13 mein AC technician chahiye"*

-...and Flowtica's AI pipeline will extract intent, find the best nearby provider, simulate a booking, and schedule a follow-up reminder — all without manual intervention.
+...and Flowtica's AI pipeline will extract intent, find the best nearby provider, simulate a booking, and schedule a follow-up reminder all without manual intervention.

 Built as a submission for **Google Antigravity Challenge 2**, this project demonstrates end-to-end agentic automation using LangGraph as the core orchestration engine.

 ---

-## 🚨 The Problem We Solve
+## The Problem We Solve

 The informal economy operates largely through WhatsApp messages, phone calls, and word-of-mouth referrals.
 This leads to: